BOTOX® for TMJ Treatment in San Francisco, CA

 BOTOX® Injections for Bruxism

 Bruxism is a medical term that describes the act of teeth grinding and jaw clenching.
-Chronic teeth grinding can cause aching jaws, severe headaches, ear pain, and can also lead to the wearing down and breaking of your teeth.
+Chronic teeth grinding can cause aching jaws, severe headaches, and ear pain and can also lead to the wearing down and breaking of your teeth.
 Teeth grinding can also misalign the temporomandibular joint and lead to TMD.
 Most cases of bruxism occur during slumber, but the condition can also occur involuntarily during waking hours.
 It is often linked with contributing factors such as stress or anxiety.

 Results typically last for four to six months.